pvalenzuelac/pvalenzuelac.github.io/content/research/_index.md

   <a id="hide1" href="#hide1" class="hide">[Show Abstract]</a>
   <a id="show1" href="#show1" class="show">[Hide Abstract]</a>
   <div class="details">
-    This paper studies the consequences of displacement resulting from the construction of the Interstate Highway System in the United States.
-It starts by showing that highway placement within urban areas was not random.
-Exploiting cross-sectional variation between neighborhoods in 1950, the last census before the 1956 Federal-Aid Highway Act, I show that tracts with a higher proportion of the city's Black population were more prone to receive a highway, even after controlling for socio-demographic and geographic characteristics of the tract.
-Subsequently, the paper examines the impact on affected individuals.
-By geocoding the full-count 1940 census and linking it to administrative mortality records, I track affected individuals before and after highway construction.
-Exploiting the quasi-random variation in close proximity to highway developments, I show that displaced individuals die at a younger age, exhibit a higher likelihood of relocating from their neighborhood, and lived in neighborhoods with lower socioeconomic characteristics at their time of death.
-Moreover, although more nuanced, individuals residing near a highway are negatively impacted.
-These effects show up in the aggregate.
-By running an event study design for neighborhoods between 1930 and 2020, I found that highway construction is associated with out-migration, explained by a decrease in the Black population.
+    This paper studies the long-run effects of highway construction on residents' socio-economic outcomes.
+To do so, I geocode the address information from the full-count 1940 census and link it to administrative mortality records from 1995 to 2005, enabling me to track individuals over time.
+The findings show that individuals displaced by highway construction are more likely to out-migrate from their neighborhoods, die at younger ages, and live in neighborhoods with lower socioeconomic characteristics at the time of their death.
+The effects of highway construction also extend to individuals living near future highways, who are similarly more likely to out-migrate and reside in neighborhoods with lower socioeconomic characteristics at the time of death.
+These effects are primarily driven by individuals relocating to areas further from job opportunities and with reduced access to healthcare.
   </div>
   <br/>